-Debt Collection - Overview
+Debt Collection Basics

 Credit Agreements and Policy

 Keys to collecting debt legally and successfully include preparing a policy and procedure manual and a credit application form.
 A credit agreement is a legally binding contract.
 It lists out the conditions of the extension of credit or loan and includes repayment terms and other important information.

 Attempting to Collect a Debt